 Celebrities That Have Behind The Ear Tattoos

-There are lots of celebrities that have tattoos behind their ears, and we will mention a few here for you to read about.
-Ariana Grande has a few designs behind her ears, including a lightning bolt behind her right ear, and a bumblebee behind her left.
+There are lots of celebrities that have tattoos behind their ears.
+And we will mention a few here for you to read about.
+Ariana Grande has a few designs behind her ears.
+It includes a lightning bolt behind her right ear, and a bumblebee behind her left.

 This is thought to be in honor of her son, who is called Angelo.